Aliases for CNR1 Gene

 Involved in cannabinoid-induced CNS effects.
 Acts by inhibiting adenylate cyclase.
 Could be a receptor for anandamide.
 Inhibits L-type Ca(2+) channel current.
 Isoform 2 and isoform 3 have altered ligand binding.

 The CB1 receptor, also known as the central cannabinoid receptor, is a member of the cannabinoid receptor group of G-protein-coupled receptors that also includes CB2 and GPR55.
-They are found mainly in the terminals of central and peripheral neurons where they usually mediate inhibition of neurotransmitter release.
-They can also be present on some non-neuronal cells, including immune cells.
+CB1 receptors are found mainly in the terminals of central and peripheral neurons.